 When using with essential oils the name "carrier" oil makes sense.
 These oils help "carry" the concentrated essential oils onto the skin without changing their therapeutic properties.

 Carrier oils allow you to dilute concentrated essential oils so that they be safely applied to the skin, but they are not all alike.
 Each oil contains different fatty acids and nutrients and has its own set of therapeutic properties.

 Why do we need an OIL?
-Essential oils are soluble (will dissolve) in carrier oils and alcohol.
+Essential oils are soluble (will dissolve) in oil and alcohol.
 Since you are not going to use alcohol as a base for a skincare product, carrier oils are the perfect option.